 Trends in harvest data are generally used as surrogates for estimating a population or indices of population size.
 Total harvest numbers tend to vary with hunter numbers, so catch-per-unit-effort (CPUE), or birds harvested per hunter day, is the best indicator of population trends.
 In District 1, forest grouse populations appear to have declined since 2009.
-However, 2015 was a very good year, with CPUE of 0.72 birds/day.
-The 2018 hunting year was a better than average year for forest grouse hunters, and the CPUE was 0.64 birds/day (Figure 11).
-Due to COVID-19 and the delay in small game hunter surveys, 2019 harvest data was not available in time to include in this year's prospects.
+Harvest decreased slightly, possibly due to the season start date changing from September 1 to September 15 for the 2022 season (Figure 11).

-HARVEST TRENDS AND 2020 PROSPECTS
+HARVEST TRENDS AND 2023 PROSPECTS

-The total number of forest grouse harvested in District 1 gradually declined from 2009-2014.
+The total number of forest grouse harvested in District 1 has generally declined from 2014-2022.
 However, 2015 and 2017 had higher than average harvest.
-We anticipate 2020 harvest to be similar to previous years, but perhaps on the lower end.
-District 1 had a wet spring and this can sometimes negatively impact chick survival.

-The average number bagged amongst hunters could fall between 0.4 and 0.6 forest grouse per hunting day.
+We anticipate 2023 harvest to be similar to average years, but perhaps on the lower end.
+District 1 experienced a summer drought in 2021 and a wet spring/early summer in 2022 and this can sometimes negatively impact chick survival.
+The season start date moved to September 15 to protect brood hens and chicks and hens should be more dispersed on the landscape leading to fewer encounters with several grouse at once.
+The average number bagged amongst hunters fell to 0.31 in 2022 but typically is between 0.4 and 0.6 forest grouse per hunting day.